Legal Guardianship Chicago – What you need to know

 Guardians can be appointed in many different kinds of situations.
 In some cases, a court will appoint a guardian to act in the child’s best interest.
 In some divorce and custody proceedings, the judge will appoint a GAL, for instance, to investigate the child’s situation.
 Unlike a GAL, it’s often a parent who appoints a standby guardian or a short-term guardian.

 Particularly contentious divorces can sometimes lead a grandparent or other close relative to seek legal guardianship of a child.
 Such cases can be extremely complicated, and you should always discuss your situation with an experienced Chicago divorce lawyer.

 What do guardians of minor children have in common?
 Under Illinois law, in order to become a guardian of any type (other than a GAL), you must meet the following requirements:

 In addition to becoming the guardian of a child, Illinois can also appoint guardians for disabled adults.
 While this type of guardianship appears less frequently in divorce cases and family law situations involving custody disputes, it’s important to know that guardians do exist for persons other than minor children.

 If you have questions about child custody or guardianship, you should contact an experienced Chicago family law attorney as soon as possible.
 Issues of guardianship can be quite complicated, and it’s important to have a dedicated advocate on your side.
-At the law offices of M. Scott Gordon & Associates, we have years of experience handling guardianship matters in the Chicago area.
+At the law offices of Gordon & Perlut, LLC, we have years of experience handling guardianship matters in the Chicago area.